alberto-it/API-Security--UnitTest/README.md

 **Technical Architecture**

+* **Swagger:** The API utilizes Swagger for comprehensive API documentation.
+This human-readable and machine-readable documentation provides a clear understanding of the API's functionalities, including endpoints, request parameters, response structures, and error codes.
 * **Flask:** Leverages the power and flexibility of the Flask web development framework.
 * **Flask-SQLAlchemy:** Employs Flask-SQLAlchemy as an Object Relational Mapper (ORM) to streamline database interactions.
 * **Marshmallow:** Integrates Marshmallow for robust data validation and serialization, ensuring data integrity within API requests and responses.